danizafa/album-trade/docs/en/privacy-policy.md

 # Information Stored on Your Device

+Album Trade is designed as an offline-first application.

-Album Trade stores certain information locally on your device to provide its core functionality, including:
+To provide its core functionality, the App stores certain information locally on your device, including:

-* Your sticker album.
+* Your sticker album data.
 * Application preferences and settings.
 * A locally generated unique identifier (UUID).
 * Community configuration data.

-This information remains on your device unless you choose to participate in the community features described below.
+Unless you choose to use the optional community features described below, this information remains stored only on your device.

 ---